in-dato-veritas/arcadia/public-reach-out.md

 ### A workflow for value creation

 Governance defines a set of rules and parameters for all the parties involved to collaborate.
 Those rules and parameters can be voted on if they need to be adjusted in the future, or they are defined only once if they are considered ground rules.
 In the context of decentralised blockchain applications, governance is also the place where economic incentives are adjusted so that the participants can exploit the system at their own advantage without putting others or the system at risk.

-In terms of governance, it is paramount for the development of ARCADIA to increase the complexity of interactions and funcionalities slowly over time, so that the probability of making mistakes can be kept as low as possible.
+In terms of governance, it is paramount for the development of ARCADIA to increase the complexity of interactions and functionalities slowly over time, so that the probability of making mistakes can be kept as low as possible.

 The first situation the governance model has to deal with is the level of participation from users and developers so that enough quality characteristics are being built.
 Here is an example of how the system might be gamed: because nobody but the user has access to the data, the user might decide to upload data that is not what the user says it is.
 And here is another: because nobody but the developer has access to the code of the characteristics, a developer, in order to get the royalties for herself, might decide to upload a piece of code that is not actually better than the previous one.
 We could also imagine a scenario where the users don't check that the characteristics actually reflect an aspects of their life, just to maximise their gain.
 Another scenario would be that some users and developers decide to collude together in order to increase their respective gains, at the detriment of the quality of the characteristics a well intentioned user or a client of ARCADIA would get.

 Global parameters for ARCADIA will be part of the governance model to adjust the economic incentives or the requirements for performing certain activities in ARCADIA.

 The voting mechanism for executing the governance model should also be extremely well adapted to ARCADIA.
 If governance power were to be proportional to the amount of token one individual has, large investors might bring the system down by behaving irrationally or even voluntarily.

 ## Let's try to kill the idea

-*There are still plenty of uncertainties that could prevent the project to work.
-Here is a list of reasons for why it might not be possible.
-We are going to explore possible solutions to overcome them in later publications.*
+*There are still plenty of uncertainties that could prevent the project from working.
+Here is a preliminary list of specific reasons for why it might not be possible to make it work.
+We are going to explore possible solutions to overcome those in a later article.*

 ### From a technical standpoint